|

 Buying.
-We are actively buying books published by the Shimbi Shoin.
+We buy books published by the Shimbi Shoin.
 If you have material to sell, please contact us.
 All the books below, and any others, are of interest.

 Selling.
 If we have a book in stock, a link to the offering is provided.